+Minnesota is the northernmost state outside of Alaska.
 The overall geography of Minnesota lends itself to a relatively sparse population.
-There are mountains here and parts of the Great Lakes cross into Minnesotan territory and this vast rural landscape means that the state is only the 31st most densely populated in the entire country.
-The total surface area in Minnesota equates to 86,939 square miles or 225,181 square kilometers, and for every square mile of territory, there is an average of 67.1 people living here.
+The northern part of the state has thick forests, rocky ledges, and the state's highest point, Eagle Mountain.
+The southernwest part of the state is characterized by glacial deposits of clay and gravel while the southeastern part has stream-cut valleys and high bluffs, and was the only part of the state not affected by glaciers during the previous ice age.
+Parts of the Great Lakes cross into Minnesotan territory.
+This vast rural landscape means that the state is only the 31st most densely populated in the entire country.
+The total surface area in Minnesota equates to 86,939 square miles or 225,181 square kilometers, and for every square mile of territory, there is an average of 66.6 people.

-Minnesota was the 32nd US state to be incorporated into the union on May 11, 1858 and that heralded an explosion in population figures.
+Minnesota was the 32nd US state to be incorporated into the union on May 11, 1858, and that heralded an explosion in population figures.

-By the time of the 1860 Census, it was confirmed that Minnesota had 172,023 residents and, just ten years later, that figure had risen by over 150% to 439,706.
+By the time of the 1860 Census, it was confirmed that Minnesota had 172,023 residents, and just ten years later, that figure had risen by over 150% to 439,706.
 Although this was the biggest population increase in Minnesota’s history, further significant rises meant that by the start of the 20th century, the population within the state had grown to over 1.75 million.